alxHawley/python-behave/README.md

 # PythonBDD Test Repository

-Welcome to my PythonBDD project repository!
-This repository is dedicated to housing tests developed using Behave, a Python-based Behavior-Driven Development (BDD) testing framework.
-The tests within this repository including API CRUD operations, as well as UI interactions, leveraging Selenium.
+Welcome to my Python BDD project.
+This test automation project is developed with Behave, a Python-based Behavior-Driven Development (BDD) testing framework.
+Currently there are 3 features that include scenarios for API testing and UI testing with Selenium

-Currently, the backend API tests are testing against: https://restful-booker.herokuapp.com/apidoc/index.html
+API used for backend automation: https://restful-booker.herokuapp.com/apidoc/index.html

-This is a mock hotel booking API
+This is a mock hotel booking API.

-For FE selenium tests: https://www.saucedemo.com/
+Site for Selenium automation : https://www.saucedemo.com/

 This is a mock e-commerce site